 Olga Francois – Senior Project Director

-Salaeha Shariff – Project Director, Recruitment & Outreach
+Salaeha Shariff – Project Director, Outreach, Recruitment and Alumni Engagement

-Ed Derrick, PhD - Chief Program Director, Center for Science, Policy & Society Programs
+Ed Derrick, PhD - Chief Program Director, Center of Science, Policy & Society Programs

 Administration & Operations Associate, Science & Technology Policy Fellowships